tnewsome2019/Data-Portfolio/README.md

 **Youtub Web Scraping in Python**
 * Use Requests, Google API client, and BeautifulSoup to scrape data from Youtube based on kyewords entred by user input.
-* Use Twilio to text message with the top three titles and links from the keywords.
+* Use Twilio to text message with the top three titles and links from the specified keywords.
 * View project [here](https://github.com/tnewsome2019/Data-Portfolio/blob/main/Python/YoutubeWebScraping.ipynb) ✔